Superbacklash – TechCrunch

 You can read a review of the service by Lucas Matney, who spent six months with it, here on TC.

-The best thing about all of this defense chatter coming in is that the backlash itself is really not all that serious.
+The best thing about all of this defense against the backlash chatter coming in is that the backlash itself is really not specious at all.
 People are literally just pointing out what they do, which is track email.
 And it provides real, genuine value.

 This isn’t a new idea.
 It’s done by every marketing platform worth a darn that uses email.
 Every single email that comes in from a BRAND has some sort of this stuff happening.
 As do all websites (including this one).
 People are just not used to it being applied to a consumer product as intimate as personal email, and that sort of in-your-face use of commerce-grade tracking is perking up ears.

 A few years back a startup founder with a suite of productivity apps (not Superhuman) asked me about this cool new feature they were planning on shipping: email tracking for senders, built right in.
-Read receipts and action items and all kinds of cool sounding stuff to make your life easier.
+Read receipts and action items and all kinds of cool-sounding stuff to make your life easier.
 He was asking what I thought of it, and whether Apple would have an issue with it if they shipped it on the store.

 I told him it sounded like a great idea, but that I would be very cautions of actually rolling it out because it was impossible to get verification from the other side before you began tracking them.
 There was no opt-in.

-I advised him to look at the way Apple handles it, where email tracking happens outside of the body of the email in a sort of passive radar fashion.
-Instead of active ‘pings’ using tracking pixels or other image hosting tricks, you’re getting a lighter client-side data set to work from.
+I advised him to look at the way Apple handles it, where email tracking happens outside the body of the email in a sort of passive radar fashion.
+Instead of active “pings” using tracking pixels or other image-hosting tricks, you’re getting a lighter client-side data set to work from.
 It’s opt in on your side, and doesn’t extend to them.

-I warned on it for the same reason that I opt out of services that route my work email through their own servers, I choose not to employ any tracking apps and set up my emails not to auto display images.
-It’s not because I don’t want actionable insights, its because I am unable to obtain the permission of the people I send it to to begin tracking them.
+I warned on it for the same reason that I opt out of services that route my work email through their own servers, I choose not to employ any tracking apps and set up my emails not to auto-display images.
+It’s not because I don’t want actionable insights, it’s because I am unable to obtain the permission of the people I send it to to begin tracking them.

 Yeah, for sure, they’re already tracked 10 ways to Sunday by every spam email from Groupon to The Gap, but this is coming from me, an individual.
 It’s different, in my opinion, which is why people are reacting the way they are.

-Flash forward and now we’ve got a very well capitalized startup with this at the core of their business.
+Flash forward and now we’ve got a very well-capitalized startup with this at the core of their business.
 It seems like the founders have thought a lot about this and have decided that this tracking is good and defensible.
 So it shouldn’t be a shock when it comes time to defend those choices.

 If you’re a founder, I think that’s a core lesson: always be willing to die on whatever hill you’re building.